WildMeOrg/Wildbook/devops/README.md

 ## Development Docker

 All support materials are found in the `devops/development/` subdirectory.
-This will launch docker containers sufficient for you to deploy a `wildbook.war` file which you have developed via your own Java environment.
+This launches docker containers sufficient for you to deploy a `wildbook.war` file which you have developed via your own Java environment.

 ### Overview of docker containers deployed